barature1992985/123/README.md

-The Mercedes 35 hp, introduced in 1901, was one of the earliest examples of a high-performance sports car, winning races and setting records in Europe and the United States.
+The LaSalle, introduced by Cadillac in 1927, was a mid-priced luxury car designed to bridge the gap between Cadillac and its more affordable companion brand, Buick.